 This section looks at city leadership’s commitment to advocacy and inclusion.
-Sacramento got a 6 out of 8, but got bonus points for having openly LGBTQ+ elected or appointed leaders.
+Sacramento got a 6 out of 8.

 Even a perfect score doesn’t mean a perfect city.
-Sacramento earned its perfect score with bonus points and would achieve a higher score from the HRC with efforts like having a human rights commission and an LGBTQ+ liaison in the city executive’s office.
+Sacramento earned its perfect score with bonus points and would achieve a higher score from the HRC with efforts like having a human rights commission.

 If you want to get involved, here are some local organizations that support the LGBTQ+ community.